-Teresa’s Bake Shop – Christmas Cookie edition – 2012
+Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2012

 We have made this cookie each year for our Christmas Cookie Extravaganza for about 15 years.
 We started making this cookie because my former father-in-law, who is now deceased, loved cherries.
 I was always trying to find recipes with cherries for him.
 When he and my mother-in-law got their annual popcorn tin filled with 80-100 homemade Christmas cookies and brownies, Mack would always dig out all the cherry cookies.
 They were his private stash!

 We found this recipe in a Taste of Home cookbook years ago and it was so well-received that I started making it regularly.
 Except for using candied cherries instead of maraschino cherries I’ve left the recipe as is.
 It’s really an excellent recipe taste-wise along with being pretty.
 I highly recommend you consider this delicious cookie for your Christmas baking this year.

 Cheery Cherry Cookies are great cookies to take for Cookie Exchanges or other holiday parties.

 Each bite of Cheery Cheery Cookies is filled with luscious cherries, coconut, and pecans.
 Yum, yum!

 Take a platter of Cheery Cherry Cookies to your office, church, or family dinners during the holidays and you won’t leave with a single cookie!

 Here’s what I did.